If you suffer from anxiety and are thinking of lighting up a marijuana joint, this post is for you.

 - Behavioral effects: many people end up changing their behavior due to the fear of having an anxiety attack.
 They will avoid certain situations that make them uneasy.

 How to Treat Anxiety Without Marijuana

 Over the last couple of years, anxiety has been a hot topic in the medical research industry, leading to a variety of treatments.
 Many have been proven effective in treating anxiety disorders

 - Talk Therapy – This may sound a bit ridiculous but it does actually work, and it doesn’t involve stuffing meds down your throat.
 Talk therapy isn’t just about talking.
 It’s about solving issues and finding a solution to your problem.
-Whether it’s work related or anxiety that is caused due to social activities.
-It is known to be effective in overcoming fears or coping with stress, which in the end is all related to anxiety.
+Whether it’s work related or anxiety that is due to social activities.
+Talk therapy is known to be effective in overcoming fears or coping with stress, which in the end is all related to anxiety.

-- Medication – According to recent data 65% of Americans take prescription drugs, and in 2012 there were 3.3 Billion prescriptions filled.
+- Medication – According to recent data, 65% of Americans take prescription drugs, and in 2012 there were 3.3 billion prescriptions filled.
 Drugs like Paxil, Xanax or Niravam are often prescribed by doctors to manage anxiety.

-- Alternative therapies – Yoga, meditation, and acupuncture.
+- Alternative Therapies – Yoga, meditation, and acupuncture.
 Alternative therapies have caught on over the last couple of years as people try to change their lifestyle in the hope that it will help them cope with day to day illnesses and medical conditions.
-These great solutions have been proven to be effective in treating anxiety as they lead to a healthy, happy and productive lifestyle that is free from stress and worry.
+These great solutions have been proven to be effective in treating anxiety as they lead to a healthy, happy, and productive lifestyle that is free from stress and worry.